twosixlabs/V3SPA/README.md

 in reference policy format.
 Your zip file can contain only a binary, or only policy source, or both, as long as it follows this structure and naming convention.

+Click the "Load" link and drag and drop one of the policies into V3SPA.
+Loading a policy for the first time could take a minute or two to parse the policy.
+Reloading a policy again later will be faster, but can still take a few seconds.